‘When I fight, I can feel my soul alive,’ says Hattan Alsaif, Saudi Arabia’s groundbreaking MMA star - KESQ

 Alsaif is acutely aware of her status as a trailblazer for female MMA fighters in Saudi Arabia and takes such a responsibility seriously.

-“It’s big, to be honest, because I’m going to be carrying this thing my entire life,” she says.
+“It’s big, to be honest, because I’m going to be carrying this thing my entire life,” she said, speaking to CNN before her MMA debut fight on Friday.
 “It’s a bit heavy to carry it, but I’m excited and proud to be the person to do it.”

 Alsaif endured a difficult upbringing, orphaned at the age of 10 after both of her parents died in a short space of time.
 She says she battled depression during her teenage years before finding solace in martial arts, helping her to discover a sense of purpose and peace.